The ABCs of Estate Planning

 You have a better chance of needing a durable power of attorney tomorrow than you do needing a will – a better chance by almost a factor of ten.
 Yet many estate plans “overlook” this document.
 Once you put a durable power of attorney in place, your family can take over your affairs without having to go to court and get a court order declaring you incompetent.
 That’s a big deal when your family is helping you deal with major health issues!

 Your estate plan documents also need to include a third type of will.
 Not a testamentary will, nor a pour over will, but a living will.
 A living will is your directive to the medical profession, so doctors know what to do with you when you are critically ill – plug you in or unplug you.

 Living wills are easy to get.
 Your favorite hospital will give you one for free!
 Just get it and use it.

 These are the four basic elements that every estate planning checklist should include.
 There are usually more elements than this that need to be addressed, and lots more paperwork, but if you start with these, you will be ahead of the pack.

 Don’t let the thought of making an estate plan weigh on your mind.
 Consciously or subconsciously, you worry about it.
 Lawyers don’t make a lot of guarantees, but Lee will make you an unconditional guarantee.
-If you follow the advice given in his book Protecting Your Financial Future, (and also listen to the information in my Free DVD, How to Use the Law to Make Money and Protect Your Assets), and if you do the estate planning for death that he will walk you through, he will guarantee it will be worth every effort you make and every dime you spend.
+If you follow the advice given in his book Protecting Your Financial Future, (and also listen to the information in his Free DVD, How to Use the Law to Make Money and Protect Your Assets), and if you do the estate planning for death that he will walk you through, he will guarantee it will be worth every effort you make and every dime you spend.
 This will give you great peace of mind.
 Sure, the money is important and leaving your children with a better life is what you want, but just to relieve the subconscious worry will be worth everything you do.